Introduction to FX Markets II

 Kees has over 30 years of experience in Financial Markets.
 He has sophisticated expertise in sales and trading roles working in Foreign Exchange and Money Markets.
 He now conducts seminars, workshops and training courses for clients all over the world.

-There are no available videos from "Kees van den Aarssen"
+There are no available Videos from "Kees van den Aarssen"